 - Disney Genie = a free service in the My Disney Experience app offering things like the Tip Board and customizable itineraries.

 - Disney Genie+ = the paid version of FastPass+.
-It costs $15/ticket/day and allows you to skip the line at 40+ attractions across all four parks.
+It costs between $15-$29/ticket/day and allows you to skip the line at 40+ attractions across all four parks.

-- Individual Attraction Selections = two rides in each park that are not included in Disney Genie+ that are an additional fee.
+- Individual Lightning Lanes = one ride in each park that is not included in Disney Genie+ that is an additional fee.

 - Single rider = a separate entrance at select attractions.
 Your party WILL be split up as you fill in with odd-numbered groups.
 It’s usually faster than standby, but possibly not during peak season.